Best Speakers buying guide: Welcome to TechRadar's round-up of the best wireless, connected speakers and speaker systems in 2019.

 But it's the on-board controls that impressed us the most.
 You're able to set presets from a number of different services, meaning you can happily switch between pre-defined Spotify playlists and internet radio stations with a twist of a vintage Marshall-styled brass knob.

 It's not got the most refined sound out of the speakers on this list, but the Marshall Stanmore is intelligently designed and simple to use.
+If you're looking for something to take on the road, check out our Marshall Tufton review – it packs the vintage Marshall look and rocking sound into a portable design.

 Read the full review: Marshall Stanmore